About Us

 Dale and Andy.jpg

 Dale has had a love of horses since she was a small child, and has loved watching her son blossom doing hippotherapy and therapeutic riding for well over a decade.
-After an amazing trip to Montana a few years back, Dale finally got in the saddle herself.
+After an amazing trip to Montana, Dale finally got in the saddle herself.

 Dale brings a myriad of experiences to the Wildflower team, as an educator, active community volunteer and former nonprofit executive director of a fully-inclusive riding program.
 Dale hails from New Jersey, having moved to the Boston area in 1987 to attend Tufts University, where she received her degree in Child Study in 1991.
 She subsequently received her Juris Doctor degree from Northeastern University School of Law in 1998.